mircealungu/mircea/notes/Importance-of-Maintenance.md

 Thus, although software maintenance and evolution research is not "cool", it's essential.
 Software maintenance and evolution is like plumbing: you only realize how important it is when it breaks.

 We need to pay more attetion and dedicate more research and teaching to software plumbing.

+\* Rodney Brooks, has a wonderful tweet that summarizes this state: *"We're all going to be living in the metaverse getting everything we need to know from ChatXYZ, surrounded by stable diffusion art, paid for with crypto, and delivered by self-driving cars, or flying taxis.
+All fusion powered and run by AGI quantum computers.
+So much future!
+Soon!"* ([source](https://twitter.com/rodneyabrooks/status/1629664185092284417?s=20))